 Diagnosis of an insect bite is usually made upon physical examination of your cat.

 Treatment for insect bites and stings is applying a cold ice pack, cortisone cream and if itching/swelling is a problem an antihistamine such as Benadryl may be used.
+If the area has become infected, antibiotics may need to be prescribed.
 Always speak to your veterinarian before medicating your cat.

 Also known as solar dermatitis or radiation dermatitis, sunburn can occur in cats, particularly those who have pale skin colouring.
 The ears and nose are most vulnerable as they have the least amount/no hair.
 Prolonged exposure to the sun can lead to squamous cell carcinoma (see below).